Your Results Are In…

 Your Map Maker is in your email inbox right now along with extra help for getting into action.

-Overcome the challenges that hold you back, all while zeroing in on your next steps to make progress in your creative calling as a conservation visual storyteller.
+Overcome the challenges that hold you back, all while zeroing in on your next steps to make progress in your creative calling as a purpose-driven visual storyteller.

 With the Map Maker you'll:

-- Get clear on your ‘Why', which becomes your motivator for overcoming stall-out moments
+- Get clear on your ‘Why', which becomes your motivator for overcoming “Imposter Syndrome” moments

 - Zero in on limiting beliefs so you can flip them into empowering, progress-building statements